 Following recommendations by the Scientific Committee on Oceanic Research (SCOR), it was then decided to modernize the whole series and bring in the expertise of the scientific community to meet the needs of present day users.
 The Intergovernmental Oceanographic Commission (IOC) of UNESCO was invited to cosponsor a 5th Edition, and strong support was provided by the Canadian government.
 With this structure in hand, the GEBCO Guiding Committee was in a position to offer marine geoscientists in many countries of the world the possibility of publishing their work in a prestigious chart series of high quality.
 World coverage on the original scale of 1:10 million was completed and published by 1982, followed by a small scale world sheet in 1984.

-Since the publication of the 5th Edition GEBCO chart series, and largely because of its success, considerable support has been forthcoming for GEBCO's work, and in 1994 the GEBCO Digital Atlas (GDA) on CD-ROM was published.
+Due to the succes of the 5th Edition GEBCO chart series there was considerable support for GEBCO's work, and in 1994 the GEBCO Digital Atlas (GDA) on CD-ROM was published.
 The first release of the GDA was produced by digitising the bathymetric contours, coastline and shiptracks from the printed sheets of the 5th Edition.
-It represented the first seamless, high-quality, digital bathymetric contour chart of the world's oceans and now provides the base for the regular updating of GEBCO.
+It represented the first seamless, high-quality, digital bathymetric contour chart of the world's oceans and provided the base for the regular updating of GEBCO at that time.
 A second release was published in 1997.

 Recognising the importance of the availability of gridded bathymetric data sets for applications such as ocean modelling work, GEBCO released its first global bathymetric grid, the GEBCO One Minute Grid, in 2003.
 This data set is at one arc-minute intervals and is largely based on the bathymetric contours contained within the GEBCO Digital Atlas.

 In 2009, GEBCO released the GEBCO_08 Grid a global grid at 30 arc-second intervals.
 The grid was generated by combining quality-controlled ship depth soundings with interpolation between sounding points guided by satellite derived gravity data.
-An updated version of the grid was released in 2010.
+Updated versions of the grid were released in 2010 and 2014.